Desno365/location-aware-edge-api/README.md

 ## Grade

 This Thesis was my final exam for the Master of Science in "Computer Science and Engineering".<br>
-I graduated in December 2021 with a grade of "110 Cum Laude" (the maximum award for the Italian system).
+I graduated in December 2021 with a grade of "110 Cum Laude" (the maximum award for the Italian University grading system).

 ## Acknowledgements